gotnull/dartboy/README.md

 # Dart Boy

 - Dart based GameBoy (and GameBoy Color) emulator that runs on desktop, mobile and web using the [Flutter](https://flutter.dev/) framework.
-- Project was developed using Flutter 1.5.5 and Dart 2.3.0 and tested on Windows and Android).
+- Project was developed using Flutter 1.5.5 and Dart 2.3.0 and tested on Windows and Android.
 - Supports MBC1, MBC3, MBC5 and basic cartridges, has basic support for [GameBoy Color](https://en.wikipedia.org/wiki/Game_Boy_Color) games.
 Does not support Super GameBoy specific features.
 - Full support for the Sharp [LR35902](https://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) CPU instruction set.
 - The emulator was built as a learning project and as a challenge, there are still a lot that can be done to improve.

   - [❌] Store battery backed game memory in .sav file.
   - [❌] MBC2 support
-  - [❌] Audio Support
+  - [✅] Audio Support (WIP)
   - [❌] Fix register signed data results.

 ![Screenshot 2024-10-15 at 4 45 35 pm](https://github.com/user-attachments/assets/d512eb2a-b78e-4ab9-aaa5-dd26747c0ec0)